Household Hazardous Waste

-- The TCEQ encourages consumers to take advantage of electronics recycling opportunities in 2012.
+- The TCEQ encourages consumers to take advantage of local electronics recycling opportunities.
 Texas consumers can learn how to recycle their computer equipment by visiting Texas Recycles Computers and their television equipment by visiting Texas Recycles TVs.
 For more information on the programs, contact the TCEQ’s Pollution Prevention and Education Section, 512-239-3143.

 Environmental Management uses the cartoon team – Captain Crud and the Cruddies – to promote the safe disposal of hazardous waste and protection of the quality of Fort Worth’s water.
 Several lesson plans are available.
 Call 817-392-6647 for more information.